 1.112

 According to this definition, when a satellite system is composed of only one satellite it is at the same time a satellite network and when it is composed of more than one satellite each of its parts containing one satellite is a satellite network.
-The title of Annex 2 of Appendix 4 (as well as the sub-titles of § A and A1 of this Annex) indicate that the information contained in that Appendix shall be provided for each satellite network.
+The title of Annex 2 of Appendix 4 (as well as the sub-titles of § A and A1 of this Annex) indicates that the information contained in that Appendix shall be provided for each satellite network.
 Consequently the advance publication or coordination procedure, as appropriate, is to be applied for each satellite network.
-According toA.4.b.4 of Appendix 4 one notice can cover more than one satellite in a non-geostationary network if their characteristics are identical.
+Taking into account Section A.4.b of Appendix 4, one notice for a non-geostationary satellite network may cover one or more orbital planes and one or more satellites per orbital plane.

-On the basis of the above the following parts of a space system are considered as satellite networks:
+On the basis of the above:

-a) a geostationary-satellite system using one satellite and two or more earth stations;
+a) a geostationary-satellite system using one satellite and two or more earth stations is a satellite network;

-b) in the case of a geostationary-satellite system in which the radio link between two earth stations use two or more satellites communicating through intersatellite-links, each satellite with its associated earth stations is considered as a separate network.
+b) in the case of a geostationary-satellite system in which the radio link between two earth stations uses two or more satellites communicating through intersatellite-links, each satellite with its associated earth and space stations, as appropriate, is considered as a separate satellite network.
 The intersatellite links connecting these satellites are to be notified for each of the satellites of the system;

-c) a non-geostationary-satellite system composed of more than one satellitehaving identical characteristics and for which A.4.b.4 of Appendix 4 requires the indication of the number of satellites;
+c) a non-geostationary-satellite system composed of one or more orbital planes, each of them with one or more satellites having identical characteristics, is treated as one satellite network.
+When these non-geostationary satellites are connected to each other by intersatellite links, these links may be notified as part of this satellite network;

-d) a combined system consisting of one geostationary satellite and a number of non-geostationary satellites.(See also comments under footnote (*) and §4.2 of the Rules of Procedure concerning the Receivability of forms of notice)
+d) in the case of a combined satellite system consisting of one geostationary satellite and a number of non-geostationary satellites communicating through non-GSO/GSO intersatellite-links, the geostationary satellite and the non-geostationary satellites, each with their respective associated earth and space stations, as appropriate, are considered as separate satellite networks.
+The intersatellite links connecting the non-geostationary satellites to the geostationary satellite of the system are to be notified for each of the satellite networks of the system.

+(See also comments under footnote (*) and §4.2 of the Rules of Procedure concerning the Receivability of forms of notice)

 Reasons: WRC-15 decision.
 Clarification of the notion of non-GSO satellite systems.